forwinder15/learndiesels/content/posts/2019-05-20--9-point-checklist-for-diesel-engines-with-low-power/index.md

 ## 8. Your Diesel Engine Has Malfunctioning Turbo

-The turbo can have issues and cause substantial power loss.
+We know that [all modern diesels have a turbocharger](/do-all-diesels-have-turbos/) and it can have issues and cause substantial power loss.
 Regular inspection of the turbine inside is needed.
 If any trash enters the turbo, the damage can be catastrophic.
 If the turbine is **chipped or scored,** it will not be as efficient, and a loss of power will occur.

 With today’s emissions systems, we have turbo actuators and VGT (variable geometry turbocharger).
 Any issues with these systems can cause low power and perhaps derate.
 I hope to see a stored engine code with these, but a visual inspection is always recommended.